Although the damage to the piano in the picture above was

 instrument may have reached a condition where it cannot be

-tuned, with mechanical parts that are too costly to repair.
+tuned or required repair parts are too costly to justify repair.

-Receiving such a donation or free piano can actually cost
+Receiving such a donation or free piano can cost money for

-donation of used pianos can solve some issues before they
+Such a guide regarding the donation of used pianos can solve

-happen.
-Below is an excerpt adapted from the referenced
+some sticky issues before they happen.
+Below is an excerpt

 Sample Guidelines for the Donation of Used Pianos: